Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 • Nature Experience: Listen carefully — you might spot birds, butterflies and small wildlife along the forest trail.

 Mallela Theertham is one of those waterfalls that makes the whole drive and trek worth it.
-Every time I leave, I feel completely refreshed and reconnected with nature.
+Every time you leave, you will feel completely refreshed and reconnected with nature.
 It’s a must-visit for a monsoon weekend getaway from Hyderabad.

-Pocharam is one of those hidden gems I stumbled upon during a weekend escape.
-About 110 km from Hyderabad, it’s a perfect spot for nature lovers, bird watchers and anyone who just wants a quiet break from city life.
+Pocharam is one of those hidden gems I love stumble upon during a weekend escape.
+About 108 km from Hyderabad, it’s a perfect spot for nature lovers, bird watchers and anyone who just wants a quiet break from city life.
 The main attraction is Pocharam Lake, surrounded by lush greenery and the sanctuary itself which is home to a variety of wildlife including deer, peacocks and numerous bird species.

 Pocharam Wildlife Sanctuary Telangana Hyderabad

-I spent a morning walking along the lake with binoculars in hand and trying to spot different birds while enjoying the calm waters.
-The serene environment felt like a mini-retreat and even just a few hours here makes you forget the traffic and noise of Hyderabad.
-Later, I explored the small trails within the sanctuary, discovering hidden viewpoints and quiet spots perfect for a picnic.
+I love spending a morning walking along the lake with binoculars in hand and trying to spot different birds while enjoying the calm waters.
+The serene environment feels like a mini-retreat and even just a few hours here makes you forget the traffic and noise of Hyderabad.
+You can also explore the small trails within the sanctuary, viewpoints and quiet spots perfect for a picnic.

 Why I love Pocharam and tips for your visit: